 Why Is My Outdoor Outlet Not Working?
 (5 Causes & Fixes)

-An outdoor outlet that suddenly stopped working has 5 common causes — most are 5-minute fixes you can do yourself.
-Diagnose yours before calling an electrician.
+An outdoor outlet that suddenly stopped working has 5 common causes, most are 5-minute fixes you can do yourself.
+Press the GFCI reset first, then work through the rest.

-An outdoor outlet that won’t power your string lights, pressure washer, or lawn equipment is one of those problems that feels electrical and scary but usually isn’t.
+An outdoor outlet that won’t power your string lights, pressure washer, or lawn equipment feels like a scary electrical problem but usually isn’t.
 In about 80% of cases, the fix is pressing a single button.
 The other 20% involves a tripped breaker, water damage, or a wiring issue that gets a bit more involved.
-This guide walks through why your outdoor outlet isn’t working and how to fix it safely.

 What You’ll Need